SonarSource/mysql-migrator/README.md

 Required parameters:

-- `-source PATH` where `PATH` is the path to the configuration file of the source database.
+- `-source PATH` where `PATH` is the path to the configuration file of your SonarQube instance running MySQL.
-- `-target PATH` where `PATH` is the path to the configuration file of the target database.
+- `-target PATH` where `PATH` is the path to the configuration file of your SonarQube instance running a non-MySQL database.

 **Note:** The source database must be a MySQL database, and the target database must be a non-MySQL database.